microsoft/semantic-kernel/dotnet/README.md

 One line TLDR with the fewest words.";

-var summarize = kernel.CreateSemanticFunction(prompt, maxTokens: 100);
+var summarize = kernel.CreateSemanticFunction(prompt, requestSettings: new OpenAIRequestSettings { MaxTokens = 100 });

 string text1 = @"
 1st Law of Thermodynamics - Energy cannot be created or destroyed.